 Intentionally interfering with a fellow angler’s ability to compete.

-Any disqualification, suspension or other disciplinary action imposed by any tournament or fishing organization may result in disqualification from Power-Pole Pro Redfish Tour competition and rejection of an application for participation in a Power-Pole Pro Redfish Tour tournament or membership.
+Any disqualification, suspension or other disciplinary action imposed by any tournament or fishing organization may result in disqualification from National Redfish Tour competition and rejection of an application for participation in a National Redfish Tour tournament or membership.

-Evidence of chemical substance addiction or abuse, conviction of a felony or other crimes involving moral turpitude or other conduct reflecting unfavorably upon Power-Pole Pro Redfish Tour efforts to promote safety, sportsmanship and compliance with tournament rules shall be grounds for rejecting any application for participation and for disqualification.
+Evidence of chemical substance addiction or abuse, conviction of a felony or other crimes involving moral turpitude or other conduct reflecting unfavorably upon National Redfish Tour efforts to promote safety, sportsmanship and compliance with tournament rules shall be grounds for rejecting any application for participation and for disqualification.

 Any act deemed by the Tournament Director that gives a team or angler an unfair advantage not specifically covered under this set of rules shall be grounds for disqualification.
 Any violation by an angler deemed intentional or preconceived by the Tournament Director to gain an unfair advantage would be grounds for permanent disqualification.
-Any deliberate burning of flats (searching for fish while on plane) or using big motor to find fish during the 14-day practice period or during the tournament is prohibited and will result in disqualification from the current and future Power-Pole Pro Redfish Tourevents.
+Any deliberate burning of flats, shorelines or ponds with the intent to locate or bump up fish (searching for fish while on plane) during the 14-day practice period or during the tournament is prohibited and will result in disqualification from the current and future National Redfish Tour events.

-5. ELIGIBILITY: Participation in Power-Pole Pro Redfish Tour tournaments is open only to members of Power-Pole Pro Redfish Tourin good standing.
+5. ELIGIBILITY: Participation in National Redfish Tour tournaments is open only to members of National Redfish Tour in good standing.
 Any person under the age of 18 must have written consent from a parent or legal guardian.
-Power-Pole Pro Redfish Tour reserves the right to refuse membership and participation in any or all events to any individual or team at the discretion of the Tournament Director.
+National Redfish Tour reserves the right to refuse membership and participation in any or all events to any individual or team at the discretion of the Tournament Director.

 6. SAFETY: Safe boating will be observed at all times.
 Each participant is highly recommended to wear a fastened, U.S. Coast Guard approved, personal flotation device anytime the combustion engine is in operation.
 Tournament days may be shortened or canceled due to unsafe weather or water conditions.
 The decision to shorten or to cancel will be left totally to the discretion of the Tournament Director.
 A 4-hour period shall constitute a day of fishing.